Displaying present location in the site.

-The Environmental Management Promotion Council meets every quarter to discuss NEC's water management system during which time it assesses the Company's progress toward reaching its water reduction targets and reports its findings to the executive officer in charge of the environment.
+The Environmental Management Promotion Council meets to discuss NEC's water management system during which time it assesses the Company's progress toward reaching its water reduction targets and reports its findings to the executive officer in charge of the environment.
 When necessary, the results of activities for meeting these targets are reported to the Business Strategy Council and announced to the public.

 Response to Water Risk

 Surveying Risks and Implementing Countermeasures

 NEC evaluates and confirms how water risks such as water shortages, water pollution, and flooding caused by climate change affect the Group's production sites and supply chain.

 Put specifically, the Group identifies the water risks that exist at its domestic and international production sites based on its in-house water risk management questionnaire and the Aqueduct water risk evaluation tool provided by the World Resources Institute (WRI).

 The first surveying stage of this process utilizes Aqueduct to gain an understanding of risks in three categories: physical risks related to water volume, quality, and damage from storms and floods; regulatory risks from water-related tax revisions and policies; and reputation risks stemming from ESG-related conduct.

 In the second survey, we take the results from the first survey and compare them with how supervisors perceive water risks at their respective production sites.
 From that point, we perform a detailed 11-items survey that includes items based on past experiences where floods, water shortages, and other water-related issues and damage made it physically difficult to utilize water; preventive measures used to mitigate these risks; and previous countermeasures implemented when such floods or water shortages occurred.